Peek Frean pioneered the modern British biscuit, and introduced the Bourbon, Custard Cream and Garibaldi varieties.

 The firm became a limited company, Peek Frean & Co Ltd, in 1901 with a share capital of £500,000.
 The firm sold through 45,000 outlets.

 The shortbread-based Pat-A-Cake biscuit was launched in 1902.
 The first biscuit marketed at an affordable price, it was to prove a major success for the company.
 First week sales totalled over twelve tons.
-As many as 75 tons (about 10 million biscuits) were being produced on a daily basis by 1910.

 Arthur Carr became chairman and managing director of Peek Frean from 1904.
 Carr massively increased the company’s advertising budget.